-- 13. When students have finished the work, provide instructions for submitting the project.
-Some may include: - Printing finished digital posters and hanging up in the classroom or in the hall outside the classroom - Submitting finished project on an online instructional management system, such as Google Classroom or Canvas - o Post projects around the room and lead students in a gallery walk - 14.
+13. When students have finished the work, provide instructions for submitting the project.
+Some may include: Printing finished digital posters and hanging up in the classroom or in the hall outside the classroom Submitting finished project on an online instructional management system, such as Google Classroom or Canvas Post projects around the room and lead students in a gallery walk 14.
 Once the projects are complete, ask each student to find a partner and share one thing they learned about a career through this project, with multiple rotations as time allows, finding a new partner for each round.
-Explain to the students that the student leadership organization FCCLA offers a competition very similar to this project, and students who enjoyed this activity may consider adding a few elements to prepare for competition at the state level.
-Winners at the state level will advance on to national competition.
+Explain to the students that the student leadership organization FCCLA offers a competition very similar to this project, and students who enjoyed this activity may consider adding a few elements to prepare for competition.
 Students who may want to compete, but not in this particular event have many other options as well.
+Formative Assessment: Materials to prepare: Check progress of students as they are completing the Reality Check and Montana 360 Self Survey Check progress of students as they complete the research portion of the project Check progress of students as they complete the poster portion of the project Summative Assessment: Materials to prepare: Poster rubric is located in the student handout